alaweimm90/SciComp/CONTRIBUTING.md

 Thank you for contributing to the SciComp!
 Your contributions help advance scientific computing education and research at UC Berkeley and beyond.
 **💙💛 University of California, Berkeley 💛💙**
 ---
-*Copyright © 2025 Dr. Meshal Alawein — All rights reserved.*
+*Copyright © 2025 Meshal Alawein — All rights reserved.*
 *University of California, Berkeley*